كيمياء حيوية السلام عليكم برجاء الحصول علي كتاب كيمياء حيوي يحتوي علي اقسام خاصه ب

 Gamma glutamyl transpeptidase (GGT)

-Reference range0 to 42 IU/LAlthough reasonably specific to the liver and a more sensitive marker for cholestatic damage than ALP, (GGT) may be elevated with even minor, sub-clinical levels of liver dysfunction.
+Reference range0 to 42 IU/L[1]Although reasonably specific to the liver and a more sensitive marker for cholestatic damage than ALP, Gamma glutamyl transpeptidase (GGT) may be elevated with even minor, sub-clinical levels of liver dysfunction.
 It can also be helpful in identifying the cause of an isolated elevation in ALP.
 (GGT is raised in chronic alcohol toxicity).

 Other tests commonly requested alongside LFTs

-5' is another test specific for cholestasis or damage to the intra or extrahepatic biliary system, and in some laboratories, is used as a substitute for GGT for ascertaining whether an elevated ALP is of biliary or extra-biliary origin.
+5' nucleotidase is another test specific for cholestasis or damage to the intra or extrahepatic biliary system, and in some laboratories, is used as a substitute for GGT for ascertaining whether an elevated ALP is of biliary or extra-biliary origin.

 Coagulation test (e.g. INR)